10 facts on turnaround situations

 Whereas internal shortcomings can be addressed with thorough management skills, external factors may be systematic to an industry.

-Systematic changes of the economic environment require a full review of the strategy, in order to reposition the company in a changed market.
+Systematic changes in the economic environment require a full review of the strategy, in order to reposition the company in a changing market.

-External factors leading to a distress situation include:
+External factors leading to a situation of rapid change include:

 - evolving technologies

 Therefore, cuts and changes to the organization are likely to be even bigger, as the whole firm may need to be re-invented.